delendum-xyz/zk-knowledge/README.md

 ### Leading Problem

-- How do we prove, not in a probabilistic sense, but with certainty, that executable implementations of probabilistic proof systems have the intended characteristics, such as soundness, completeness, and zero knowledge?
+- How do we formally verify that a set of constraints used by a zero knowledge proof system has the desired characteristics, such as soundness, completeness, functional correctness, and zero knowledge?
+- Zero knowledge proof systems often use a mathematical constraint system such as R1CS or AIR to encode a computation.
+The zero knowledge proof is a probabilistic cryptographic proof that the computation was done correctly
+- Formal verification of a constraint system used in a zero knowledge proof requires
+   1. a formal specification of the computation that the constraint system is intended to encode
+   2. a formal model of the semantics of the constraint system
+   3. the specific set of constraints representing the computation
+   4. the theorem prover, and
+   5. the mechanized proof of a theorem relating (1) and (3)

 ### Techniques